 - mobile phone (must be turned off and placed in your bag/coat or left at home)

 Only paper and forms supplied by the University are allowed.
 Each sheet of paper must contain: your AID number, date of examination, course code, education code and module.
 Each question must always begin on a new page.
-Other examinations follow the instructions given by the teacher in charge.
+Other examinations follow the instructions given by the teacher or examination supervisors in charge.

 You are not allowed to leave the examination seat during the first 60 minutes of the examination.
-This applies to both toilet break and when you want to hand in the examination.
-If you have to take a toilet break you have to register the break to a supervisor and follow the instructions given.
+This applies to both toilet breaks and when you want to hand in the examination.
+If you need a toilet break you have to register the break to a supervisor and follow the instructions given.
 Break for smoking during an exam is not allowed accordning to decision DNR LIU-2016-00433.

 The examination supervisor will notify you of the remaining time, ten minutes before the end of the total examination period.
 You must stop writing at the set time.
 If you do not stop writing on time the supervisor will mark the exam as a late hand in and time and reason will be noted.
 The examiner will decide if your exam will be assessed.
 You are responsible for marking the pages you hand in with the correct identification information (AID number, education code, module and date) and sheet numbers before the examination time has ended.
 When you use a cover page, make sure that you state the total number of sheets that you have used for answers.
 Always complete and hand in the cover page, even if you have no attachments to hand in.

-The Exam Service Office can offer you to do both the exams at the same time.
+When examinations collide the Exam Service Office can offer you to do both the exams at the same time.
+Please note that this is not possible at digital exams.
 You must be registered on both exams and both examiners must by email to firstname.lastname@example.org approve that you take both exams.
 You will not have access to both exams at the same time, you must submit one exam before you can start with the other one and the ordinary times for handing in the exams applies.

 Please let the Exam Service Office know how you chose to proceed no later than 10 days prior to the exam.